emsesp/docs/Console.md

 If you're using an ESP32 you can also access the console via a USB Serial port, using baud 115200.

-The console will give you more insight into the EMS bus traffic, MQTT queues and the full device information.
+The console will give you more insight into the EMS bus traffic, MQTT queues and the full device information its capturing.
 It behaves similar to a Unix/Linux shell.
 Some of the most common commands are:

   * `help` lists the commands and keywords.
 This works in each context.
   * `exit` will exit the console or exit the current context. `CTRL-D` does the same.